Dusit Chalermsan

-Dusit Chalermsan (born April 22, 1970; ดุสิต เฉลิมแสน) is a Thai football coach and retired professional footballer who played as a Left-back.
-He is currently manager of Thai League 1 club PT Prachuap.
+Dusit Chalermsan (born 22 April 1970; ดุสิต เฉลิมแสน) is a Thai association football manager and former player who is the head coach of Thai League 2 club Mahasarakham.

 He played as a defender and scored 14 goals for the Thai national team.
 He played for the national team between 1996 and 2004.

 Playing career

 Club career

 In 1989, He started to play with Police United.
 After one season, He moved to BEC Tero Sasana in this club he plays AFC Champions League made him had more reputation for a remarkable ability free-kick, After he is well known in Asia football by playing for Asian All-Star Team to play 2000 Iran vs Asia All-Stars Game.
 He moved abroad in 1999, to play for Indian NFL side Mohun Bagan.
 In 2003, he moved once again to become a star in Vietnam with Hoàng Anh Gia Lai, where he helped win the V.League 1 title several times.
 Dusit was awarded a medal for his contributions to Vietnamese football.
 After he retired in 2008 he became a football coach.